 Nut Butter Apple Sandwiches

 Slice the top and bottom off of the apple and discard.
 Then slice the entire apple in rounds.
-Cut the center core out of each round.
+Cut the centre core out of each round.
 Spread 1 tbsp. of nut butter on one apple round.
 Set another round on top.
 You can sprinkle cinnamon on the butter, raisins, or dried cranberries.
 Enjoy!

-Making your own popcorn eliminates all the carcinogens found in the microwave popcorn bags that are so unhealthy for us.
-Heat a medium pan over medium-high heat, melt 2-3 Tbsp. of coconut oil, add ½ cup of organic popcorn kernels, and cover pot.
+Making your own popcorn eliminates all the carcinogens found in microwave popcorn bags that are so unhealthy for us.
+Heat a medium pan over medium-high heat, melt 2-3 Tbsp. of coconut oil, add ½ cup of organic popcorn kernels, and cover the pot.
 Shake the pot every 10-20 seconds, once it starts to pop continue lifting and shaking often.
 When the popping stops, pour the hot popcorn into a bowl and sprinkle with ¼ – ½ tsp sea salt.
 I love to sprinkle ½ tsp turmeric powder on as well for a great nutrition boost.
 You may also like some black pepper to taste or other healthy spices.
-Put into a brown paper bag and voila, take out the popcorn!
+Put it into a brown paper bag and voila, take out the popcorn!

 Preparation is the biggest factor in eating healthy.
 Having more healthy food around (and the absence of junk food), you’ll make more healthy decisions.
 Setting yourself up for success is the biggest gift you can give yourself and your family, so make a plan each week of what healthy snacks (and meals) you’ll have ready for a moment’s notice, and enjoy your time living and enjoying your summer!